pellcorp/creality-wiki/docs/eddyng.md

 ### EddyNG Develop Branch

-If you would like to switch to the development version of EddyNG, Simple AF maintains a branch of our klipper fork with the latest code from eddyng project develop branch, you can easily switch to this branch with this command:
+Currently the version of eddy on the develop branch is actually for a much older version of the code than master, its left here for now for existing develop branch users who had more success with the older code, at some point hopefully this branch will be retired.

 ```
 /usr/data/pellcorp/installer.sh --klipper-branch eddy_ng_develop